 This is unlike “previous close” because the difference in the price of gold is compared from one year ago today.

-How Price for Live Spot Gold Calculated?
+How the Price for Live Spot Gold is Calculated?

 Gold has a benchmark price that is set every day.
 The most common entities that make use of these benchmarks include producer agreements and commercial contracts.
 The benchmarks are based on the spot market’s trading activity on decentralized OTC or over-the-counter markets.